You've built the same tower every night for years.

 Three pillows stacked behind you.
 One under your lower back.
 Maybe a folded blanket.
 It holds for 20 minutes — long enough to get comfortable, not long enough to matter.

 By the time you're absorbed in your book, the tower has already started shifting.
-Your neck is bent 15 degrees to the left.
-Your lumbar is rounding forward.
+Your neck is tilted to one side.
+Your back is rounding forward.
 Two hours pass.
 You fall asleep like that.

 This is why you wake up stiff on weekends.
 This is why your "neck problem" keeps coming back.